Using a qFIT test

 Please carry out this test as soon as possible.
 Do not wait.

 Only one test will be sent out per patient.
-Please make sure you label the sample bottle correctly or your test will be rejected by the laboratory.
+Please make sure you label the sample bottle correctly or the laboratory will reject your test.

 What is a qFIT test?